 New Registration System Online!

-Over 100 vendors in 55 communities across Idaho, Montana, Utah, Washington and Wyoming are selling registrations and Invasive Species Stickers, giving customers a walk-in option as well as the ability to buy online or over the phone.
+More than 140 vendors in 65 communities across Idaho, Montana, Utah, Washington and Wyoming are selling registrations and Invasive Species Stickers, giving customers a walk-in option in addition to the ability to buy online or over the phone.

 - If you’d like to buy in person from a vendor, please look at this list.
 Not all vendors can provide a sticker at the moment of purchase, but you will obtain a receipt that allows you to go and play.
 Some outlets sell some, but not all, of the types of registration products.
 Vendor List